EliLevasseur/email_phishing_detector/README.md

 **Day 4:** Built the rule-based detector, generated predictions, and plotted its confusion matrix.
 **Day 5:** Reviewed false positives/negatives and tightened the evaluation flow.
 **Day 6:** Added the CLI helper for quick rule-based predictions.
-**Day 7:** Created first linear regression model and compared results to the rule based detector.
+**Day 7:** Created first logistic regression model and compared results to the rule based detector.